simondlevy/DSMRX/README.md

 <img src="lemonrx.png" width=300>

 This libary allows you to access the signals on a Spektrum DSM serial receiver using an Arduino or other microcontroller.
-It uses interrupts, rather than polling.
+It uses interrupts or timer tasks rather than polling.
 The library provides two C++ classes: DSMRX1024, for older receivers using seven channels and 10-bit precision; and DSMRX2048, for modern receivers (like the Lemon RX) using eight channels and 11-bit precision.
 There is also a standalone